gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_build_pipeline.md

 ---
 # Create a pipeline to build and publish your application image

-In this section, we cover how to design CD pipelines that build and publish an application image.
+In this section, we'll go over how to design CD pipelines that build and publish an application image.
 As an example, we've used a [sample nodejs application](https://github.com/gocd-demo/node-bulletin-board) called 'Bulletin Board'.

+### Prerequisites

+We’ll be building our application as a docker image artifact and publishing it to Docker Hub.
+To do this, make sure you have a [Docker Hub](https://hub.docker.com) account.

 ### Quick links

 - [Getting started with GoCD](https://www.gocd.org/getting-started/part-1/)

 ## Build an application artifact

-We’ll build our application as a docker image artifact and publish it to DockerHub.
-To do this, you'll need a [Dockerhub](https://hub.docker.com) account.

 1. Click on the `Pipelines` link on the top menu to create your first pipeline.